nhsconnect/Events-Management/pages/messages/messages/professional_contacts_1.md

 ## Bundle structure

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 The MessageHeader resource references an `EpisodeOfCare` resource as the focus of the event message.
-The `EpisodeOfCare` resource represents the current status and the period in which the organisation is/was responsible for the patients care.
+The `EpisodeOfCare` resource represents the current status and the period in which the organisation is or was responsible for the patients care.

-The diagram below shows the referencing between FHIR resources within the professional contacts message bundle:
+The diagram below shows the referencing between FHIR resources within the professional contacts event message bundle:

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/messages/professional_contacts_1.png" target="_blank"><img src="images/messages/professional_contacts_1.png"></a>
 </div>